 - Physical Record

-You must have completed health forms, including a physical examination on file with the Health and Wellness Center.
+You must have completed health forms on file with the Health and Wellness Center.
 All forms are kept confidential.
-Make an appointment with your local doctor now; health forms are due July 15.
+A physical exam is not required, but strongly encouraged.
+If you have a chronic illness or any other concerns regarding your health, please make an appointment with your local doctor now.
+Health forms are due July 15.

 - Immunization Records

 All entering students born after 1956, as per Wisconsin law, must show proof of one of the following:

 - Having had two doses of MMR vaccine (measles, mumps, and rubella)